August 13, 2025・6 minute read

 flag, disproportionate time being spent on certain files or compiler phases (as reported by tools like clang’s -ftime-trace

 ), and commands that could’ve been run in parallel but weren’t.
-It’s especially helpful for optimizing CI builds, which are often clean rebuilds without caching.
+It’s especially helpful for optimizing CI builds, which are often clean rebuilds.

 I named it What the Fork